 Zoho came up with this fantastic Zoho One package because they knew businesses needed some help just entering the world of Zoho.
-That way, they could not only realize immediate benefits of using the software, but also see what benefits they’d reap if they grew their companies.
+That way, they could realize immediate benefits of using the software.
+And also see what benefits they’d reap if they grew their companies!

-Many small businesses remain one size forever because that’s what works for them – but, for companies that start small and grow with Zoho, those are customers Zoho never would have had access to previously.
+Many small businesses remain one size forever because that’s what works for them.
+However, for companies that start small and grow with Zoho, those are customers Zoho never would have had access to previously.

-Add in the fact that happy customers are prone to talking with their like-minded friends who run businesses, and suddenly Zoho has potentially increased their reach by millions in the USA alone.
+It’s accepted that happy customers with talk with their like-minded friends who run businesses.
+Because of this, suddenly Zoho has potentially increased their reach by millions in the USA alone.
 Perhaps tens of millions worldwide!

-By offering Zoho One, Zoho is betting you’ll start small with them and then grow into something that may not have been possible without the software.
+By offering Zoho One, Zoho is betting you’ll start small with them.
+Then grow into something that may not have been possible without the software.
 Starting with Zoho and using it to grow makes it less likely you’ll use another platform in the future.
 If it works for you, why try anything else?

 The Zoho CRM Plus vs Zoho One Review

 Zoho CRM Plus and Zoho One may seem pretty confusing in how similar they are.
-But, if you look beyond the names of the familiar apps, analyze the pricing a bit, and consider Zoho’s history, you see the distinctions between the two packages are pretty clear.
+But look beyond the names of the familiar apps, analyze the pricing a bit.
+Then consider Zoho’s history, and you’ll see the distinctions between the two packages are pretty clear.

-All this, however, doesn’t mean we expect you to read this blog post and suddenly know just how to decide between Zoho CRM Plus vs Zoho One!
+We don’t expect you to read this blog post and suddenly know how to decide between Zoho CRM Plus vs Zoho One.
 You’ll still have to prepare your own cost breakdowns according to what you need.
 And, if you don’t have time to put all that together, let alone examine your own business thoroughly to determine that exact need, this all may not have helped your stress levels.

 So, let’s turn that around!
-We’ve helped lots of businesspeople who were strapped for time, not only in determining which Zoho apps would work best for them, but which exact package would be best.
+ZBrains has helped lots of businesspeople who were strapped for time.
+This includes determining which Zoho apps would work best for them, and which exact package would be best.
 Is it Zoho One?
 CRM Plus?
 Maybe neither of the two?
-It remains to be seen, but we can show you the way so you turn from would-be Zoho user to Zoho Hero.
+It remains to be seen.
+But we can show you the way so you turn from would-be Zoho user to Zoho Hero.